OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:23

-But the son by the slave woman was born according to the flesh, and the son by the free woman through the promise.
+The son of the slave woman was born according to the flesh, but the son of the free woman was born through the promise.

 ## Galatians 4:24

-This is speaking allegorically, for these women are two covenants: one coming from Mount Sinai giving birth to children who are to be slaves; she is Hagar.
+These things are an allegory: the women represent two covenants.
+One is from Mount Sinai, bearing children for slavery; she is Hagar.

 ## Galatians 4:25

-Now this Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.
+Now Hagar stands for Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.

 ## Galatians 4:26

-But the Jerusalem above is free; she is our mother.
+But the Jerusalem above is free, and she is our mother.

 ## Galatians 4:27

 For it is written:

-> “Rejoice, infertile one, you who do not give birth;
+> “Rejoice, barren woman, you who do not bear;
-> Break forth and shout, you who are not in labour;
+> break forth and shout, you who are not in labour;
-> For the children of the desolate one are more numerous
+> for more are the children of the desolate
-> Than those of the one who has a husband.”
+> than of her who has a husband.”

 ## Galatians 4:28

-And you, brothers and sisters, like Isaac, are children of promise.
+Now you, brothers and sisters, like Isaac, are children of promise.

 ## Galatians 4:29

-But as at that time the son who was born according to the flesh persecuted the one who was born according to the Spirit, so it is even now.
+But just as then, the child born according to the flesh persecuted the one born according to the Spirit, so it is now.

 ## Galatians 4:30

 But what does the Scripture say?
-“Drive out the slave woman and her son, for the son of the slave woman shall not be an heir with the son of the free woman.”
+“Cast out the slave woman and her son, for the son of the slave woman shall not share the inheritance with the son of the free woman.”

 ## Galatians 4:31

-So then, brothers and sisters, we are not children of a slave woman, but of the free woman.
+Therefore, brothers and sisters, we are not children of the slave woman, but of the free woman.